Mumbai Crime: Employee dupes firm of Rs 60 lakh, blows it all on bar girls

-The accused made a fake email ID of the company’s client and placed an order with the logistics firm; he fled once the crime came to light
+The accused made a fake email ID of the company’s client and placed an order with the logistics firm; he fled once the crime came to light.
+Cops say that the accused is a 'womaniser'

 Six months after a Pydhonie-situated logistics company was duped of Rs 60.75 lakh by one of its employees, he finally was caught on Tuesday by the Pydhonie police.